When you choose to breastfeed, you make an investment in your baby's future, plus breastfeeding also protects you and your baby's health.

 Continuing to breastfeed if you get pregnant

-There is no reason why you cannot breastfeed while you're pregnant with another baby, but this is something you might want to talk about with your GP or health visitor.
+There's no reason why you cannot breastfeed while you're pregnant with another baby, but this is something you might want to talk about with your GP or health visitor.

-Find out more about breastfeeding while pregnant Pregnant and Breastfeeding - La Leche League GB.
+Find out more about breastfeeding while pregnant.

 Breastfeeding more than one child

 If you experience a multiple birth - for example twins, triplets or more, you can still breastfeed all of your babies.
 Multiple birth babies can be breastfed.
-As they're more likely to have a low birthweight breast milk is especially important for them.
+As they're more likely to have a low birth weight, breast milk is especially important for them.

-Finding out you're a pregnant or trying for a new baby does not mean you have to stop breastfeeding.
 Mothers can breastfeed whilst they are pregnant, and some go on to breastfeed their new baby alongside their older child too.
 This is known as 'tandem feeding'.
 It is possible to tandem feed 2 or even 3 children if that is what would work best for your family.

 Breastfeeding after a caesarean